 And retribution becomes their goal.

-Sometimes the victims have done nothing against the sociopaths, so most people, sometimes the victims included, are incredulous when a sociopath is attacking or sabotaging them.
+Sometimes the victims haven’t done nothing against the sociopaths, and they are incredulous when a sociopath is attacking or sabotaging them.

 What Causes Sociopathy?

 Sociopathy is partly inborn.
 Up to 50%, to be precise.

 What the other factors are, we don’t know too well as of today, but these are some likely causes:

 Some research went into childhood abuse, but the results are inconsistent.

 Childhood abuse does not seem to cause sociopathy.

-And a complete lack of parental care can cause incredible neediness (anxious attachment style) and inability to form intimate relationship with others.
+And a complete lack of parental care can cause incredible neediness (anxious attachment style) and the inability to form intimate relationships with others.

 They are simply indifferent and hostile (read Romanian orphans and get the book for more information, this was appalling and eye-opening story).

 Marta Stout says that the overall culture has a strong influence on the incidence of sociopathy.

 Eastern regions, with a more social culture of collectiveness, have much fewer sociopaths than the West, where the culture is more individualistic.